gold-chris/gold-chris/README.md

 - 👋 Hi, I’m @gold-chris.
 I'm a completely normal human person.
-I do normal human things.
+I do normal human things like other normal human people

 <!---
 gold-chris/gold-chris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.